 My twisted story with Chardonnay wines started when I moved from Dijon (France) to Modesto (California) in the late 90s.
 My Chardonnay experience revolved around Burgundian wines and also Champagne (blanc de blanc) wines.

-Please don’t conclude that I am a wine snob.
+Please do not conclude that I am a wine snob.

 I lived in these two wine producing regions and at the time, one could mostly find local wines.
 The selection is now more diverse, however the local wines are still very dominant on the shelves and in people cellars.